valevo/SABIO/data/README.md

 The SABIO backend requires the following input data structure, separated into 3 files:

 # Meta JSON

-The meta file declaring meta-properties of the dataset, such as its name and own URL, as well as (part of the) semantics, on one hand of the textual properties of the objects and of properties that can be search by on the other hand.
+The meta file declaring meta-properties of the dataset, such as its name and own URL, as well as (part of the) semantics: (1) properties of objects used for filtering and sorting them and (2) textual properties of objects that will be used for keyword search and scoring by the SABIO algorithms.

-It is a JSON dict with the following items:
+The meta file is a JSON dict with the following items:

  - id: the dataset's ID, will be used in the backend as a key for index (i.e. should be hashable & unique)